Andreicr1/lme-trade-request/README.md

 After the server starts, open `http://localhost:8000/index.html` in a modern browser.
 Make sure to visit the full path to `index.html` (not just `/`) because the service worker only caches that file.

-## Calendar selector

-Use the dropdown at the top of the page to choose between the standard Gregorian calendar and the Chinese lunar calendar.
-Dates shown in the fixing field will reflect the selected calendar, and calculations such as PPT dates will adapt automatically.

 ## Building

 No build step is required.
 The repository only contains static files (`index.html`, `main.js`, `manifest.json` and `service-worker.js`).
 If you modify the code you simply refresh the browser to see the changes.